 My wife and in-laws spent the next day touring the sites in and around Cusco.
 But because I’d seen most of them on my previous trip to Peru, I decided to go see Vinicunca, also known as “Rainbow Mountain.”
 I was a little skeptical, because Vinicunca has been made famous by luridly oversaturated Instagram photos.
 The trip also required departing Cusco around 3 in the morning.

 I slept for most of the three-hour drive from Cusco to the base of the trail.
 The hike is about 4.4 miles and up 1,400 to a summit facing Vinicunca; it took me about an hour.
-At 16,522 feet, the summit the highest I’ve ever been.
+At 16,522 feet, the summit is the highest I’ve ever been.
 And I wasn’t disappointed: Vinicunca is amazingly beautiful.
 My tour had left early enough, and I’d hiked quickly enough, that we beat most of the crowds.
 I admired the views of Vinicunca and the surrounding Andean peaks for a while before exploring the Red Valley.

 As crowds of tourists began crawling up the slopes near Vinicunca, I walked into the peaceful Red Valley.
 I had the entire place to myself, and it was peaceful and quiet, the light breeze the only sound I could hear.
 I spent half an hour or so enjoying the incredible view before hiking back to the parking lot.
 The tour bus returned me to Cusco around 3 in the afternoon.
 After a quick nap, I spent the evening exploring Cusco with Lauren.
 We tried some local beers and had a delicious dinner.